 Step 2.
 Switch to Windows Credentials.
 Find the credential you want to delete and then click Remove.

-How to clear RDP connection history on Windows 10? in this post, we provide you with three methods.
+How to clear RDP connection history on Windows 10, 11? in this post, we provide you with two methods.
 Firstly, you can clear the RDP cache from the Registry.
 Secondly, you can clear the RDP cache via CMD.
 Besides, you also need to delete the credentials from Windows Credential Manager to prevent the RDP client from utilizing the remembered password for authentication the next time.